 We work towards a partnered approach to expand health support to hospitals and key health centres.
-Through a strategic partnership with Project Cure, PNG Tribal Foundation and wife of PNG Prime Minister, Mrs. Lynda O’Neill, five hospitals are receiving medical equipment supplies from Project Cure.
+Through a strategic partnership with Project Cure, PNG Tribal Foundation and wife of the former PNG Prime Minister, Mrs. Lynda O’Neill, five hospitals are receiving medical equipment supplies from Project Cure.

 Over K4 million was raised for the medical supplies which were delivered to hospitals at Tari, Lae, Port Moresby, Mendi and Daru.
 The supplies were based off a needs assessment conducted by Project Cure in 2015 and included items such as general surgery packs, obstetrician supplies, biopsy needles and kits, lab supply kits, microscopes, nebulizers and pumps.

 Our health support goes beyond investing in programs and infrastructure; we also strive to invest in platforms that encourage policy ideas and dialogue.
 To facilitate discussion around women’s health we provided funds to the Women’s Doctors Association to host the 2015 PNG Medical Symposium for the first time in its 50-year history.
 The symposium was attended by over 500 participants including senior national and international health practitioners who came together to address the status of women’s health issues in PNG.
 ExxonMobil PNG continues to support these symposiums to enable think tanks to come together and address critical health issues in PNG.